Parrhesia

 The Shadow

-The Kind rests his hand on the scalpel.
-He sees the rot spreading, feels the weight of steel in his palm, yet never lifts it.
+The Considerate rests his hand on the scalpel.
+The rot spreads in plain sight; the steel weighs in his palm; the blade does not rise.
 Tomorrow, he whispers.
 When they're ready.
-He draws the linen higher while the rot roots beneath it.
-He keeps vigil at a bed that darkens, christens his presence enough, waits for a permission they can no longer give.
+He draws the linen higher while the rot works beneath it.
+He keeps vigil at a darkening bed, letting nearness stand in for mercy, waiting for consent from someone already beyond speech.
 The bed is empty.
 In the quiet that follows, he washes his hands.
 They are perfectly clean.
-He washes them again. ❖ The Righteous sees the same rot and feels only vindication.
-All those years of silent suspicion – now vindicated.
-She seizes the blade – and in the seizing, finds she has been waiting for this.
-Certain of their need, she cuts.
-The blade flashes, excising the rot and severing the living flesh alongside it.
-Drunk on her own precision, she cuts past the decay, past the healthy tissue, past the very reason she lifted the blade.
+He washes them again. â– The Just sees the same rot and feels vindication.
+All those years of silent suspicion, finally answered.
+She takes up the blade.
+She has been waiting for this.
+Certain she knows what they need, she cuts.
+The blade flashes, excising the rot, severing living flesh alongside it.
+She cuts past the rot, past healthy tissue, past the very reason she lifted the blade.
 She stands in the sterile silence of her own making.
-The rot is gone.
-The person is gone.
-Somewhere in the cutting, the healer's hand became something else.
-The true oath lives on the thin edge: to cut because you love them, and to stay the nights you are not forgiven.
+When she is done, there is nothing left to heal.
+Only the blade remembers what her hand was for.
+That night she sits beside the bed she saved.
+No one thanks her.
+The bandages seep.
+Somewhere under the linen, living flesh begins the slow work of forgiving the blade.

 The Cut

-What rot are you calling peace?
+What rot have you let wear the name of peace?

 "Rot loves the silence we christen peace"